 Step 2: Dispose of used sharps disposal containers according to your community guidelines.

 Sharps disposal guidelines and programs vary depending on where you live.
 Check with your local trash removal services or health department (listed in the city or county government (blue) pages in your phone book) to see which of the following disposal methods are available in your area:

 You may be able to drop off your sharps disposal containers at appropriate chosen collection sites, such as doctors' offices, hospitals, pharmacies, health departments, medical waste facilities, and police or fire stations.
 Services may be free or have a nominal fee.

 You may be able to drop off your sharps disposal containers at local public household hazardous waste collection sites.
 These are sites that also commonly accept hazardous materials such as household cleaners, paints and motor oil.

 You may be able to mail certain FDA-cleared sharps disposal containers to a collection site for proper disposal, usually for a fee.
 Fees vary, depending on the size of the container.
 Follow the container manufacturer's instructions because mail-back programs may have specific requirements on how to label sharps disposal containers.

 Your community may provide special waste pick-up services that send trained special waste handlers to collect sharps disposal containers from your home.
 These services are typically fee-based and many have special requirements for the types of containers they will collect.
 Some programs require customers to call and request pick-ups, while other offer regular pick-up schedules.

-For more information specific to your state, visit the Coalition for Safe Community Needle Disposal’s Safe Needle Disposal website to find information including:
+For more information specific to your state, visit the Safe Needle Disposal Web site to find information including:

 - types of sharps containers that can be used,